awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-security.md

 ## Data Encryption with AWS KMS<a name="data-wrangler-security-kms"></a>

-For files stored in Amazon S3 that have server\-side encryption enabled and the encryption type is SSE\-KMS, the SageMaker Studio user role will need to be added as a Key user for them to be able to decrypt the file and import in Data Wrangler\.
+Within Data Wrangler, you can decrypt encrypted files and add them to your Data Wrangler flow\.
+You can also encrypt the output of the transforms using either a default AWS KMS key or one that you provide\.

+You can import files if they have the following:
++ server\-side encryption
++ SSE\-KMS as the encryption type

+To decrypt the file and import to a Data Wrangler flow, the SageMaker Studio user that you're using must be added as a Key user\.

  Below is a screenshot that shows a Studio user role added as a Key user\.
 See [IAM Roles](https://console.aws.amazon.com/iam/home#/roles) to access Users under the left panel to make this change\.